Certified Estate and Date of Death Property Valuations in New Jersey

 • Retrospective valuation based on the exact date of death

-• Court- and IRS-ready reporting format
+• Court and IRS-ready reporting format

-• Coordination with attorneys or estate representatives
+• Direct coordination with attorneys or estate representatives

 • Discreet, professional handling during a sensitive time

-Our Estate Appraisal Process
+Our Estate and Date of Death Appraisal Process

 01